JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra-cloud.md

 <td>

-Check this option to enable detailed logging to build log.
+Check this option to enable detailed logging to the build log.

 </td></tr></table>

 ## Default excluded paths

-If the build is set up to checkout on the agent, by default Swabra ignores all `.svn`, `.git`, `.hg`, `CVS` directories and their content.
-To turn off this behaviour, specify an empty `swabra.default.rules` configuration parameter.
+If a build employs the agent checkout, Swabra ignores all `.svn`, `.git`, `.hg`, `CVS` directories and their content.
+To disable this behaviour, specify an empty `swabra.default.rules` configuration parameter.

 ## Installing Handle

-TeamCity Cloud doesn't currently support installation of Agent Tools by the user.
-Contact TeamCity Support if you need it to be installed in your TeamCity Cloud instance.
+TeamCity Cloud does not currently support manual installation of agent tools.
+Contact TeamCity Support if you need Handle to be installed in your TeamCity Cloud instance.

-`handle.exe` is present on agents only after the upgrade.

 Note that running `handle.exe` [requires administrator privileges](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) for the build agent user.